Peter5793/shell/README.md

 ./hsh
 ```

-To start Simple Shell in non-interactive mode, 'echo' the command you want to run and pipe the standard output into Simple Shell:
+To start Simple Shell in non-interactive mode, `echo` the command or `cat` the pseudo-random file you want to run and pipe the standard output into Simple Shell:
 ```sh
 echo "ls -l" | ./hsh
 ```